ImperialCollegeLondon/grad_school_software_engineering_course/setup.md

 You should then be able to launch VS Code and see something like:
 ![Screenshot of VS code](fig/vs-code.png)

+## Other languages

+This course will focus on Python, but **the general principles and recommendations are equally applicable to any other programming language used in research**.
+Throughout the episodes, we will include indications on what are the equivalent tools and approaches in other programming languages, such that interested readers can check what they should use in those cases.

+Some useful links to integrate the Fortran and C++ tools that will be mentioned during the course can be found in:

+- **C++**: [C/C++ VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), including a [full tutorial](https://code.visualstudio.com/docs/languages/cpp) on how to set VSCode to work with C++., but for Windows it might be easier to just use Visual Studio.
+- **Fortran**: [VSCode Modern Fortran extension](https://fortran-lang.github.io/vscode-fortran-support/), which integrates with the linters and formatters and the Fortran Language Server [fortls](https://fortls.fortran-lang.org/).

 {% include links.md %}